 This Integrated Support Plan for local government is developed by the Mpumalanga Department of Cooperative Governance and Traditional Affairs (COGTA) to ensure that all 18 municipalities in the province are functional and provide services to communities in a sustainable manner both now and in the future.
-A functional municipality is defined in this ISP as a municipality that successfully; strive within its financial and administrative capabilities to achieve the five objects of local government as set out in chapter 7 of the Constitution including the objectives on financial management as outlined in the Municipal Financial Management Act (MFMA) which are:
+A functional municipality is defined as a municipality that successfully strives within its financial and administrative capabilities to achieve the five objects of local government as set out in Chapter 7 of the Constitution including achieving the objectives on financial management as outlined in the Municipal Financial Management Act (MFMA) which are:

-- a) To provide democratic and accountable government for local municipalities - b) To ensure the provision of service to communities in a sustainable manner - c) To promote social and economic development - d) To promote a safe and healthy environment - e) To encourage the involvement of communities and community organizations in matters of local government f) To secure sound and sustainable management of the fiscal and financial affairs of municipalities and municipal entities by establishing norms, standards and other requirements.
+- To provide democratic and accountable government for local municipalities; - To ensure the provision of service to communities in a sustainable manner; - To promote social and economic development; - To promote a safe and healthy environment; - To encourage the involvement of communities and community organizations in matters of local government and; - To secure sound and sustainable management of the fiscal and financial affairs of municipalities and municipal entities by establishing norms, standards and other requirements.

-1.3.1 GOVERNMENT PRIORITY AREAS OVER 2019-2024 MTSF PERIOD
+GOVERNMENT PRIORITY AREAS OVER 2019-2024 MTSF PERIOD

-- Building a capable, ethical and developmental state
+- Building a capable, ethical and developmental state;

-- Economic transformation and job creation
+- Economic transformation and job creation;

-- Education, skills and health
+- Education, skills and health;

-- Consolidating the social wage through reliable and quality basic services
+- Consolidating the social wage through reliable and quality basic services;

-- Spatial integration human settlements and local government
+- Spatial integration human settlements and local government;

-- Social cohesion and safe communities
+- Social cohesion and safe communities;

 - A better Africa and World

-1.4.1 BACK TO BASICS APPROACH IN DETAIL
+BACK TO BASICS APPROACH IN DETAIL